 Paul highlights the benefits of using decorative aggregates in his townhouse garden design;

-"For gravel paths I find it best to lay a type 1 mot sub-base, blinded with 25mm hoggin and 25mm gravel then laid on top and compacted down with a whacker plate.
+He also gave advice on laying a gravel path; "For gravel paths I find it best to lay a type 1 mot sub-base, blinded with 25mm hoggin and 25mm gravel then laid on top and compacted down with a whacker plate.
 So often gravel is laid too thickly making it very hard to walk on"